Aderinola-Abiodun/Spotify-Data-Analysis-Advanced-SQL-Project-and-Query-Optimization-/README.md

       ![Performance Graph](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_graphical%20view%201.png)

 This optimization shows how indexing can drastically reduce query time, improving the overall performance of our database operations in the Spotify project.

+- **Conclusion:**
+This project highlights my ability to handle complex SQL queries and provides solutions to real-world business problems.
+The approach taken here demonstrates a structured problem-solving methodology, data manipulation skills, and the ability to derive actionable insights from data.
 ---
 ---